gaycoderprincess/FlatOutUCIngameDBEditor/README.md

 ## Installation

 - Make sure you have the Steam GFWL version of the game, as this is the only version this plugin is compatible with. (exe size of 4242504 bytes)
-- Plop the files into your game folder.
+- Plop the files into your game folder, press F5 in game to open the editor menu.
 - Enjoy, nya~ :3

 ## Building